brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 6. **Price List Discounts**
 7. **Price Modifiers**
 8. **Tier Price Entries**
-are permission aware. (i.e. in `CommercePriceListService` method `getCommercePriceListsCount(long, int)`)
+are permission-aware. (i.e. in `CommercePriceListService` method `getCommercePriceListsCount(long, int)`)

 As part of the pricing section refactoring, the permissions settings for